jann555/Udemy-GenAI-Projects/Project- 2/rubric.md

    - Write at least one sentence explaining why you believe the chosen dataset is appropriate for this chatbot application.

 Remember to replace your OpenAI API key with a placeholder ("YOUR API KEY") before submitting your project.
 Additionally, consider implementing the suggested improvements to make your project stand out!

-Feel free to ask if you need further clarification or have additional questions! 😊